Why you should be adding color to your reports in QuickbaseMay 23, 2018

 Make any information you want 'pop' on your table report.

-After this quick video, you’ll be well on your way to creating colorful and action generating reports!
+After this quick tutorial, you’ll be well on your way to creating colorful and action-generating reports!

 Formula example for multiple colors: